About Medical IDs

 - All refunds for non-personalized items will be processed within 15 business days via the original method of payment

 - Refunds totaling $20 or under will be issued as store credit unless originating payment method was by credit card or other electronic form of payment (Google / PayPal / etc)

 For returns or exchanges of non-personalized items, please enclose your merchandise in a padded envelope and ship insured to:

 Attn: Returns, American Medical ID, 949 Wakefield Ste.
 100, Houston, TX 77018

 Please include your Return Authorization number on the outside of the package.
 We are not responsible for damages or losses incurred during transit.
 For your protection, please ship insured.

 - What is the American Medical ID Product Warranty?

 All IDs, chains, and attachments are warranted against defects in material or workmanship for 90 days from the date of purchase.
-Quality of engraving is warranted from one year from date of purchase.
 Upon receipt, please carefully inspect your purchase for errors or defects.
 This warranty does not cover: